flammie/omorfi/docs/lexemes/että.markdown

 ###  että₁

-that, sub-ordinating conjunction, one of the more generic conjunctions, mainly used as subordinating feature “tiesin, että on yö“
+* _that, sub-ordinating conjunction, one of the more generic conjunctions, mainly used as subordinating feature “tiesin, että on yö“_
 * UPOS:  SCONJ
+* Origins: joukahainen

+###  että₁

+* _that, sub-ordinating conjunction, one of the more generic conjunctions, mainly used as subordinating feature “tiesin, että on yö”_
+* UPOS:  SCONJ
-* Origin:  kotus|joukahainen
+* Origins: joukahainen

 ###  että₃

-that, co-ordinating conjunction, one of the more generic conjunctions, sometimes co-ordinating, refer to VISK § 819
+* _that, co-ordinating conjunction, one of the more generic conjunctions, sometimes co-ordinating, refer to VISK § 819_
 * UPOS:  CCONJ
-* Origin:  omorfi
+* Origins: omorfi

+### että wordforms

+että